Where lead comes from, what you can do about it, and how to get lead service line information from your local water department.

 - Do not boil water to reduce lead.
 Boiling water will not reduce lead levels.
 In fact, it will actually increase the concentration of lead due to evaporation during boiling.

-- Be careful of places you may find lead in your home.
+- Be careful of places in your home where you may find lead.
 Some household items such as pottery, makeup, toys, and jewelry may contain lead.
-Lead paint was outlawed in 1978, but paint, soil, and dust from homes that still have lead paint are the most common source of exposure to lead.
-Therefore, make sure to wash your children's hands and toys often as they come into contact with dirt and dust containing lead.
+Lead paint has been illegal since 1978, but paint, soil, and dust from homes that still have lead paint are the most common source of exposure to lead.
+So make sure to wash your children's hands and toys often as they come into contact with dirt and dust containing lead.

-- Ask your local water department (click on MA Public Water Supplier contacts sorted by Town ) if there are lead service lines leading to your home.
+- Ask your local water department if there are lead service lines leading to your home.

 - Call the Massachusetts Department of Public Health (1-800-532-9571) for health information.

-- Get your home's water tested at a lab that is MassDEP certified (http://www.mass.gov/eea/agencies/massdep/water/drinking/certified-laboratories.html#1 - click on Find MassDEP-Certified Laboratories ) to test household tap water for lead.
+- Get your home's water tested at a lab that MassDEP has certified to test household water for lead.

 How to Get Your Home's Tap Water Tested for Lead

-The best way to find out if your household tap water contains lead is to get your water tested by a lab that is MassDEP certified to test household tap water for lead.
-MassDEP certified labs reliably test water at an affordable cost.
+The best way to find out if your household tap water contains lead is to get your water tested by a MassDEP-certified lab.
+Certified labs test water at an affordable cost.
 Mail-in and drop-off options are available.
-Visit the MassDEP Certified Lab web page (http://www.mass.gov/eea/agencies/massdep/water/drinking/certified-laboratories.html) for a list of labs and helpful links.

 The Action Level (AL) for lead is 0.015 milligrams per liter (mg/L), a.k.a.
 15 parts per billion (ppb).
 The AL is compared to the 90th percentile value of all sampling results collected during each monitoring period.
-(This means that the sample exceeds the action level if more than 10 out of 100 samples taken exceed 15 ppb, then the AL is exceeded.)
-Exceeding the AL is not a violation, however, if the 90th percentile value exceeds the lead AL, additional actions are required.
-These actions include collecting additional water quality data, including a sample of the source water, conducting public education, and evaluating corrosion control treatment, and installing it if needed.
-If corrosion control treatment was in place at time of the exceedance, then a lead service line replacement program should commence.
+(This means that the sample exceeds the action level if more than 10 out of 100 samples taken exceed 15 ppb.)
+Exceeding the AL is not a violation, but if the 90th percentile value exceeds the lead AL, the water department must take further action.
+These actions include:

 Your local water department may already be treating your tap water to make it less corrosive, thereby reducing the leaching of lead into the drinking water.
 This type of treatment is called corrosion control.
-You can contact your local water department (http://www.mass.gov/eea/agencies/massdep/water/drinking/health-and-safety.html#4 - click on MA Public Water Supplier contacts sorted by Town )to find out what is being done to control lead in your tap/drinking water.
+You can contact your local water department to find out what is being done to control lead in your tap/drinking water.

 Important Information about the Health Risk of Lead from US EPA

-If you are concerned about exposure to lead, talk to your local health care provider about having your or your child's blood tested for lead.
+If you have concerns about exposure to lead, talk to your local health care provider about having your or your child's blood tested.
 A blood level test is the only way to know if you are being exposed to lead.

 It is possible that lead levels in your home may be higher than levels in other homes in your community as a result of materials used in your home's plumbing.
-If you are concerned about lead levels in your home's water, you may wish to have your water tested (http://www.mass.gov/eea/agencies/massdep/water/drinking/certified-laboratories.html#1 - click on Find MassDEP-Certified Laboratories ).
+If you have concerns about lead levels in your home's water, you may wish to have your water tested.

 Should I Buy a Home Filtration System or Bottled Water?